lidofinance/docs/docs/guides/deposit-security-manual.md

 To make a deposit, we propose to collect a quorum of 2/3 of the signatures of the committee members.
 Members of the committee can collude with node operators and steal money by signing bad data that contains malicious pre-deposits.
 To mitigate this we propose to allow single committee member to stop deposits and also enforce space deposits in time (e.g. no more than 150 deposits with 150 blocks in between them), to provide single honest participant an ability to stop further deposits even if the supermajority colludes.
 The idea was outlined on research forum post as the option[<b>d</b>](https://research.lido.fi/t/mitigations-for-deposit-front-running-vulnerability/1239#d-approving-deposit-contract-merkle-root-7).

+### Committee membership

+The first set of guardians is six node operators (Stakefish, Skillz, Chorus one, Blockscape, Staking facilities, P2p) and Lido dev team.
+In the future, we want to bring as many node operators as possible into the mix, so the expectation will be that while the 7 guardians start the rest of the node operators can also participate via testnet and gradually get pulled into mainnet.

 ### Members responsibilities

 Each member must prepare an EOA account to sign the pair `(depositRoot, keysOpIndex)` with its private key.
 The addresses of the committee members will be added to the smart contract.
 Also, member has to run `DSC Daemon`that monitors the validators’ public keys in the `DepositContract` and `NodeOperatorRegistry`.
 The daemon must have access to the committee member’s private key to be able to perform ECDSA signing.